howl-editor/howl/README.md

 ## Quick installation instructions

-The home page contains more elaborate instructions, but below you'll find the basic instructions for how to install Howl.
+The home page contains more elaborate instruction, including pointers to existing distribution packages, but below you'll find the basic instructions for how to install Howl from source.

 ### Build requirements

-- `wget`: For auto-downloading build dependencies pre-downloaded dependencies).
+- `wget`: For auto-downloading build dependencies.
-- `GTK+`: Version >= 3, with development files (e.g.`libgtk-3-dev` on Debian
+- `GTK+`: Version >= 3, with development files (e.g. `libgtk-3-dev` on Debian
 based system).
 - `C/C++ compiler`: Howl has a very small C core itself, but it embedds dependencies built both in C and C++.